lbwa/docs-server/README.md

   headerMiddleware: async function (ctx, next) {
     // do something

-    // for example, You can create a white list for CORS origin headers const isInWhitelist = ctx.origin === 'https://github.com'
+    // for example, You can create a whitelist for CORS origin headers const isInWhitelist = ctx.origin === 'https://github.com'
       || ctx.origin === 'http://example.com'